chadac/cacrawford.org/content/posts/2022-02-24-redefining-ownership.md

 way to simplify the process of maintaining and upgrading software in the future.

-### 2. Plan for code to be open sourced
+### 2. Build for open source

+When building new applications, one of the key questions that developers should always ask is: "What parts of this project could be open sourced?"

-This doesn't mean that you necessarily open source all of your work, but when planning a new project, it helps to think about what unique contributions you are making and how those contributions could be shared.
-I strongly recommend this for two reasons:
+This doesn't mean that you open source all (or even any) of your work.
+However, an open source mindset helps decompose your project into simple, generalized components that can be reused.
+This provides you with several advantages:

-1. **It helps you decouple your current use case from your business logic.** Open sourcing means generalizing your functionality, which means separating your business-specific logic from logic that could be generalized and reused in future applications.
+1. **It decouples the use case from business logic.**
+   Open sourcing means generalizing your functionality, which means separating your business-specific logic from logic that could be generalized and reused in future applications.
-2. **You may realize you don't *need* to write custom code.** One of the first things to do after decomposing your problem is to see if there are any existing open source solutions that already solve what you are trying to do.
+2. **It avoids needlessly reinventing the wheel.** One of the first things to do after decomposing your problem is to see if there are any existing open source solutions that already solve what you are trying to do.
 If something exists, then perhaps you can use their solution instead.
 This saves dev time and allows your team to focus on the unique and new problems rather than reinventing the wheel.
-3. **Even if your code isn't open sourced, you can reuse what you've written.** I find that I'm often reusing libraries I've written in the past more often that recreating those libraries; in fact, oftentimes reuse motivates incremental improvements that ultimately lead to incredibly clean osftware development processes.
+3. **Even when not open sourced, the code is now easily reusable.** I find that I'm often reusing libraries I've written in the past more often that recreating those libraries; in fact, oftentimes reuse motivates incremental improvements that ultimately lead to incredibly clean osftware development processes.

 For example, let's talk about the pipeline used to deliver Simon's data.
 In our "having ownership" approach, the engineers decided to